Our Media Kit

 - Only 1 DEDI blast available each week, meaning that we will not schedule more than the 1 DEDI in any week.

 RIABiz Webinar Series

-Launching in January, 2014, our new webinar series will present marketers with a turn-key program to connect with the RIABiz audience.
+Launched in January, 2014, our new webinar series presents marketers with a turn-key program to connect with the RIABiz audience.
 Sponsorships are available.
 A sponsorship of a RIABiz webinar includes lead generation, branding exposure, turn-key production, ROI event report, and post-event exposure.
-Topics are currently planned for the initial two webinars, to take place in the first quarter of 2014.
 Please contact us for more details.

 Webinar Sponsorship Cost: $15,000

 For more information regarding any of our available advertising or marketing programs, please contact:

 Premium, expanded directory listings are available for $950 per year.
 Micro-site Premium listings include an expanded Q&A section, and the ability to attach your logo and photos of your team.
 They also get more exposure around the site.
 Click here to submit your listing now.